hwum/microservices-demo/AWSDeployGuide.md

    - Deployment details removed
    - Entire red footer section removed

-### Modifying the Frontend
+### Modifying Services

-To make additional changes:
+To make changes to any microservice:

-1. Edit files in `src/frontend/`
+1. Edit files in `src/<service-name>/`
 2. Run the deployment script again:
    ```bash
    ./deploy-to-aws.sh
    ```

-The script will automatically rebuild and deploy your changes.
+The script will automatically rebuild all services and deploy your changes.

 ## Cost Estimation